 An assessment appeal only applies to the final (second) assessment grade.
-If a student wishes to pursue a formal assessment appeal, the student must file a Student Assessment Appeal form and appropriate supportive documentation (i.e. course criteria, email correspondence, assignments, results, etc.) to the Head of School no later than 7 days after the end of the assessment period.
+If a student wishes to pursue a formal assessment appeal, the student must email the Head of School and attach appropriate supportive documentation (i.e. course criteria, email correspondence, assignments, results, etc.) no later than 7 days after the end of the assessment period.
 If a student does not submit the completed form by this time, AIE is not required to process the appeal.
 It is highly encouraged that students start the appeal process as soon as possible after the second assessment is completed.
-The Head of School will review the appeal, meet with the instructor and the student as necessary and make a decision.
+The Head of School will review the appeal, meet with the instructor and the student as necessary and decide.
 The Head of School will issue a written response to the student with a copy to the instructor within 7 days.